developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 #### Title Bar Icon File
-Allows an image to be specified for display in the EHS Title Bar. <!-- Supports .jpg and .png image formats.--> Image must be stored locally on the device and specified in the `enterprisehomescreen.xml` file or in the UI using the full path.
+Allows an image to be specified for display in the EHS Title Bar. **Supports .bmp, .jpg, and .png image formats**.
+Image must be stored locally on the device and specified in the `enterprisehomescreen.xml` file or in the UI using the full path.
 Images will be scaled to 204 x 204 pixels using the aspect ratio of the image.
 Default EHS icon will be displayed if tag is missing or left blank, or if the specified icon is missing or invalid.

 <img alt="" style="height:350px" src="title_bar_3.png"/>

 <b>Possible values</b>:

-* fully qualified path to local (on-device) file
+* fully qualified local (on-device) path to a .bmp, .jpg or .png file

 #### Example